progna77/CGPA-Calculator/README.md

 # HI, this is a very simple and minimal CGPA calculator.
 It helps students calculate their current semester GPA and updated overall CGPA easily.
-I have used Python and Streamlit for this and also planning on making further changes in the frontend later on.
+I have used Python and Streamlit for this and also planning on making further changes in the frontend.
 Hope this helps!